 - eMBArk Weekend

 - 4 Core Courses

 - 3 Theme Area Courses

 - 2 Elective Courses

 - 1 Capstone Experience

-- Dis-eMBARK Weekend

-Note: A minimum of 3 of the Theme Area and Elective Courses need to be Wine Business Courses..
+Note: 3 of the 5 Theme Area Courses need to be Wine Business courses.

-Special Program Requirements: All candidates for the M.B.A. program in Wine Business will be expected to have completed 24 units of wine related coursework, 24 months of wine industry work experience, or any combination thereof, before being admissible to the M.B.A. program in Wine Business.
+Special Program Requirements: All candidates for the M.B.A. program in Wine Business will be expected to have completed: 24 units of wine related coursework, 24 months of wine industry work experience, or any combination thereof, before being admissible to the M.B.A. program in Wine Business.
 This requirement may be met by completing all levels of our online Wine Business Management Certificate offered through the Wine Business Institute's Professional Development programs.

-eMBArk Weekend (1 unit)
+eMBArk Weekend

-The M.B.A. experience begins with an immersion weekend that combines academic planning, network development and practice case analysis skills.
+Your M.B.A. experience begins with an immersion weekend that combines academic planning, network development and practice case analysis skills.